David Ruffin: With the Temptations (1964–1968)

 After joining the Temptations, the bespectacled Ruffin initially sang backgrounds while the role of lead singer mostly alternated between Eddie Kendricks and Paul Williams.
-He did sing a few lead parts, both on stage and in the studio, during his first year with the group, but his leads on these studio tracks would not be released for over a year, as they were not considered good enough to showcase his vocals.
+Ruffin did sing a few lead parts, both on stage and in the studio, during his first year with the group, but his leads on these studio tracks would not be released for over a year, as they were not considered good enough to showcase his vocals.
 However, Smokey Robinson, who produced and co-wrote most of the Temptations' material at this point, saw Ruffin during this period as a "sleeping giant" in the group with a unique voice that was "mellow" yet "gruff."
 Robinson thought that if he could write just the 'perfect song' for Ruffin's voice, then he could have a smash hit.
 The song was to be something that Ruffin could "belt out" yet something that was also "melodic and sweet".
 When Robinson achieved his goal, the song, "My Girl", was recorded in November 1964 and released a month later.
 It became the group's first number-one single in 1965.
 "My Girl" subsequently became the Temptations' signature song, and elevated Ruffin to the role of lead singer and frontman.